 York, NE Electrical Service Served by NPPD

-Nebraska Public Power District (NPPD) is the electric supplier to York and is Nebraska’s largest electric utility with a chartered territory including all or parts of 86 of Nebraska’s 93 counties.
+Nebraska Public Power District (NPPD) is the electric supplier to York and is Nebraska’s largest electric utility with a chartered territory including all or parts of 84 of Nebraska’s 93 counties.
 NPPD is a vertically integrated utility operating generating facilities, transmission and distribution facilities in an integrated network across Nebraska.
-NPPD’s generation comes from a diversified mix including coal, nuclear, wind, hydro and natural gas.
+NPPD’s generation comes from a diversified mix including coal, nuclear, wind, hydro, solar, and natural gas.
 Approximately 46% of NPPD’s energy generated in 2015 was carbon free.
 For the past three years, NPPD’s reliability as measured by the Average Service Availability Index has exceeded 99.9% system wide.
-NPPD serves over 18,000 commercial and industrial customers with an industrial rate 11 percent below the national average based on data reported to the Energy Information Administration.
+NPPD serves over 18,000 commercial and industrial customers with an industrial rate in the lowest 8% nationally.

 Renewable Energy Programs